Get E-Book

 server.listen(config.port);

-loadConfig() receives raw environment data. createServer() receives application data.
-The server module never needs to know whether values came from --env-file, a shell, a test object, or a deployment platform.
+loadConfig() receives raw environment data. createServer() receives app-ready data.
+The server module does not need to know whether values came from --env-file, a shell, a test object, or a deployment platform.

 export function loadConfig(env) {